nazmul53p/quick-setup/README.md

 yarn dev
 ```

 Your project is now ready!

+Default port 3000 will be used.
+If it is not free then the next port will be used.

+# How to contribute

-You can view the starting page at localhost:THE_PORT_YOU_GIVEN
+You can contribute to the framework and make it better.

-If the port you entered during setup is not free, it will open in the next port.
+1. Create a new branch from the `dev` branch.
+Branch name should contain your name or id.
+Example: `dev_muneer`.
+2. Push to your branch.
+3. Create a pull request to merge your branch with the `dev` branch.
+[How to create Pull Request](https://support.atlassian.com/bitbucket-cloud/docs/create-a-pull-request).
+4. Inform the maintainers to accept your PR.
+If accepted, your branch will be merged to `dev`.